mrakgr/Trading-Journal/journal_2025.md

 10:15am.
 The stuff about getting the account statement from the George app has been purely halucinated.
 I had to write an email.
 At any rate, let me start programming for the day.

 Damn, it's been 3 months since the Tao Ceti job.
 I had enough time to rest.
 If I want to be a trader, I should take it seriously.

+10:20am.
+In truth, the money isn't even that much of a concern.
+I just want to see how it feels to actually be successful at this game.